-Our audit was conducted for the purpose of forming opinions on the financial statements that collectively comprise High Prairie Farms Metropolitan District's basis financial statements.
+Our audit was conducted for the purpose of forming opinions on the financial statements that collectively comprise High Prairie Farms Metropolitan District's basic financial statements.
 The supplemental information as listed in the table of contents is presented for purposes of additional analysis and is not a required part of the basic financial statements.

-The supplemental information is the responsibility of management and were derived from and relate directly to the underlying accounting and other records used to prepare the basic financial statements.
-Such information has been subjected to the auditing procedures applied in the audit of the basic financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the basic financial statements or to the basic financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America.
+The supplemental information is the responsibility of management and was derived from and relate directly to the underlying accounting and other records used to prepare the basic financial statements.
+Such information has been subjected to the auditing procedures applied in the audit of the basic financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the basic financial statements or to the underlying accounting and other records used to prepare the basic financial statements or to the basic financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America.
 In our opinion, the supplemental information is fairly stated, in all material respects, in relation to the basic financial statements as a whole.